supermario/php-bgtask/README.md

 Requirements
 ------------

-Your environment must have one of the [exec](http://php.net/manual/en/function.exec.php), [system](http://php.net/manual/en/function.system.php) or [passthru](http://php.net/manual/en/function.passthru.php) PHP functions available in order for this class to work.
+Your environment must have one of the [shell_exec](http://php.net/manual/en/function.shell-exec.php), [exec](http://php.net/manual/en/function.exec.php) or [system](http://php.net/manual/en/function.system.php) PHP functions available in order for this class to work.

 If you're unsure, run demo.php for a quick test.